 With the alternative accommodations sector becoming one of the fastest-growing segments in travel around the world, Google’s move is an assertion that has caused quite a stir.

-Presently, property managers (of which there are an estimated 115,000 worldwide) can only access guests directly via Google Search and Google Maps by working with one of the preferred Google software partners.
+Presently, property managers can only access guests directly via Google Search and Google Maps by working with one of the preferred Google software partners.
 This is excellent news for property managers using these technology solutions as it provides an opportunity to appear on Google as well as being in control of pricing and availability.

 Having your vacation rental properties appear on Google is a fantastic way to diversify your distribution.
 This high-potential channel could earn you a significant increase in bookings and revenue.
 Remember, millions and millions of travellers search for accommodation on Google every day, and the number of searches with the intent of finding vacation rentals is continuously increasing!